-- 241. Emphasizes the need for the United Nations system and its relevant specialized agencies to provide targeted technical cooperation to enhance the effective implementation of the Durban Programme of Action, and encourages States to seek assistance to establish or improve national policy frameworks, administrative structures and practical measures to give effect to the Durban Programme of Action; - 242.
-Calls for the Working Group of Experts on People of African Descent to be established as a United Nations permanent forum on people of African descent; - 243.
-Recommends also that the United Nations create a fellowship programme for people of African descent; - 244.
-Call on the United Nations system, in particular the United Nations Department of Public Information (UNDPI), to undertake effective media campaigns to enhance the visibility of the message of the Durban Declaration and Programme of Action and its follow up mechanisms; - 245.
-Requests that appropriate measures be taken to extend the mechanisms for the participation of non-governmental organizations and other civil society organizations with the financial support required for their development in the activities and meetings of the United Nations system against racism, racial discrimination, xenophobia and related intolerance;
+- 241. Emphasizes the need for the United Nations system and its relevant specialized agencies to provide targeted technical cooperation to enhance the effective implementation of the Durban Programme of Action, and encourages States to seek assistance to establish or improve national policy frameworks, administrative structures and practical measures to give effect to the Durban Programme of Action; (merger paras 305, 310 section 1) - 242.
+Calls for the Working Group of Experts on People of African Descent to be established as a United Nations permanent forum on people of African descent; (para 40 section 2) - 243.
+Recommends also that the United Nations create a fellowship programme for people of African descent; (para 130 section 5) - 244.
+Call on the United Nations system, in particular the United Nations Department of Public Information (UNDPI), to undertake effective media campaigns to enhance the visibility of the message of the Durban Declaration and Programme of Action and its follow up mechanisms; (para 11 a) section 2 shortened) - 245.
+Requests that appropriate measures be taken to extend the mechanisms for the participation of non-governmental organizations and other civil society organizations with the financial support required for their development in the activities and meetings of the United Nations system against racism, racial discrimination, xenophobia and related intolerance (para 30 section 2);